ze-codes/liquidity-pulse/docs/indicator-registry.md

 ## Indicator Registry — Explainer

-This document explains each series (raw data) and each indicator in `registry.yaml`: definition, why it matters, directionality, cadence, and default trigger.
+This document explains each series (raw data) and each indicator in `indicator_registry.yaml`: definition, why it matters, directionality, cadence, and default trigger.
 It also describes concept buckets (via `duplicates_of`).

 Note on canonical source of truth

-- `registry.yaml` is the authoritative source for series/indicator IDs and metadata used by the app.
+- `indicator_registry.yaml` is the authoritative source for indicator IDs and metadata used by the app.
 - This document is the maintained explainer that describes the semantics, scoring, and operations for those entries.
 - The older `series-contracts.md` has been consolidated into this document.